frnsimoes/frnsimoes.github.io/content/posts/proc-pid-stack.md

 +++
-date = 2024-12-04
+date = 2024-12-22
 title = "We can actually peek at the kernel stack of <pid>" tags = ["career and development"]
 +++

 I found a cool trick to see what's happening to a blocked (`sleeping`) process: `cat /proc/pid/stack`.
 Yep, you can peek at the trace of kernel functions related to a process!
-I was playing with `sys.stdout.buffer`, and the process got blocked.

 ```
 ➜  pexpl git:(main) ✗ ps aux | grep p.py